2021 Kosovan parliamentary election: Results

 Vetëvendosje won the most votes that any party has won in any Kosovan election since independence.
 The previous vote share record was held by Ibrahim Rugova's victory in 2001 with 359,851 votes.
 The 2021 election saw a record number of non-resident citizens who participated in the election via postal voting.
 In comparison to 35,087 in the 2019 election, 102,100 non-resident citizens gained the right to vote via postal voting in the 2021 election.
 The counting of the locally cast ballots was completed within a week, while the diaspora vote count was finished on by 3 March.

-In the initial results, two newly created minorities parties that had been backed by the Serb List (Romani Initiative and United Community) won two and one seat, respectively.
+In the initial results, two newly created minorities parties that had been backed by the Serb List (Romani Initiative and United Community) won two seats and one seat, respectively.
 However, the parties faced accusations of strategic voting organised by the Serb List in order gain control of seats outside the ten reserved for Serbs.
 More than 200 complaints to the Election Panel triggered an investigation that discovered many irregularities, including a suspicious 49% increase in the Bosnian minority vote compared to the 2019 elections, with a large share of those votes having been cast in Serb-dominated areas rather than in their own communities.
 This led the panel to remove hundreds of votes cast, which caused the loss of one of the two seats won by the Romani Initiative and the single seat won by United Community, a decision confirmed by the Supreme Court.
 The final result was certified by the Central Election Commission (KQZ) on 13 March.